 Images in the home: comfort for the sick and protection against illness

 If wax ex votos or images helped the sick to externalise or transfer, in some way, their physical illness, then how much more may it have helped those suffering from some mental disorders to see the objectification of them in the form of little devils, able to be cast out through the power of prayer, acting within a network of signifiers with changing and variable dynamics such as saint, image, relic, site and ritual.
 I want to conclude by examining images which could provide comfort and protection in the domestic sphere.
-A small folding triptych, attributed to Niccolò di Tommaso, painted around 1370 and now in Baltimore shows, in the central panel, the Coronation of the Virgin, with below, St Anthony Abbot presenting a kneeling male donor, and a male, bearded saint, without attribute, presenting a female donor. (fig. 1.7) On the wings are SS Nicholas of Bari, Peter, Paul and Catherine.
+Insert fig.7 near here A small folding triptych, attributed to Niccolò di Tommaso, painted around 1370 and now in Baltimore shows, in the central panel, the Coronation of the Virgin, with below, St Anthony Abbot presenting a kneeling male donor, and a male, bearded saint, without attribute, presenting a female donor (fig. 1.7).
+On the wings are SS Nicholas of Bari, Peter, Paul and Catherine.
 When the triptych was closed, the outer panels showed the standing figure of SS Anthony Abbot (again), and Christopher carrying the Christ Child, with inscriptions below.
 Despite St Anthony’s patronage of the illness known as St Anthony’s fire and more generally as a thaumaturge, the inscription below him refers to his exemplary qualities as a monk in Egypt: ‘Lucerna veri luminis, doctor humilitatis, magister et viator mirae sinplicatatis; refulsit in Egitto’ (‘A lamp of the true light, a true master and traveller of admirable moral simplicity; he shone in Egypt’).
 Under St Christopher the inscription refers to his patronage against the much feared sudden death: ‘Xpofori sancti spetiem quicumque tuetur, illo namque die nullo languor tenetur’ (Whoever looks at the image of St Christopher will not be taken by any illness during that day’).
 Saints such as Anthony, invoked against erysipelas, plague and other illnesses, Christopher against sudden death, and Margaret for safe delivery in childbirth are found in many small tabernacles painted for domestic spaces.
 Thus, making the saints and their protections present in the home.

 The comfort of images of the saints or the Virgin to the sick and dying must not be forgotten.
 The image of the Virgin that the Florentine beata Umiliana dei Cerchi (d.
 1246) had in her room, forming a focal point of many of her devotions, played a role also in her death.
 Tormented by the devil at her death, her companion brought the panel, containing a relic of a lock of hair of the Virgin, and placed it, with blessed candles in the shape of a cross on her breast and sprinkled holy water on her head.
 The devil then left her at her command.
 ‘And opening her eyes and seeing that portrait [of the Virgin] placed upon her breast, she placed [it] with honor in the silk cloth of her mantle and positioned it better upon her breast’.
 She died early the following day.
 The Florentine merchant, Giovanni Morelli (1371‒1444) wrote of the comfort provided by the image of the Virgin Mary when recording the heart-breaking death of his young son, Alberto, aged only ten, in 1406, and noted how the child had the panel of the Virgin brought to him, and embraced it with many prayers and vows, and then recommended himself to his family.